Numerical Solution of 1D Time Dependent Schrödinger Equation by Split Operator Fourier Transform (SOFT) Method¶

 Tasks and exercises¶

-- Investigate the dependence on timestep of the stability of the dynamics (try moving the slider for $dt$ and monitor the behaviour of the various control properties of the simulation).
+- Investigate the dependence on timestep of the stability of the dynamics (move the slider for $dt$ and monitor the total energy of the system and norm of the wavefunction).

 Solution